Solid Wood Furniture is a Smart, Sustainable Choice

 3. Wood is Climate Friendly-

-Compared to fossil fuel, coal, and other energy fuels, burning wood creates clean energy and have no residual waste.
-By using solid wood furniture, you are preventing greenhouse effects and climate change because even when the trees are turned to wood products, wood continues to store carbon.
+Compared to fossil fuels, coal, and other energy fuels, burning wood creates clean energy and has no residual waste.
+By using solid wood furniture, you are preventing greenhouse effects and climate change because even when the trees are turned into wood products, wood continues to store carbon.
 But it is not the end of the story.
-Re-using wood for energy is a great way to replace dirty, carbon-emitting, and non-renewable, energy sources like fossil fuels.
+Reusing wood for energy is a great way to replace dirty, carbon-emitting, and non-renewable energy sources like fossil fuels.

 4. Wood Is Renewable-

 If you do not know already, wood and wood products are the most environmentally friendly raw materials available.
 Wood is renewable!
 Astonishingly, trees are the only building materials made from the environment surrounding them, meaning rain, sun, and carbon from the air.
 In fact, it is infinitely renewable and replenishable.
-Trees grow and replenish themselves every year and selective harvesting or cutting of it is great for forest health.
+Trees grow and replenish every year, and the selective harvesting or cutting of them is great for forest health.
 In fact, in the US alone, the rate of reforestation outstrips harvesting.
 In 1990-205 Europe, it regrew forests the size of Greece.

 6. Recycling and Recycled Wood Material-

-Recycling wood materials needs far less processing and much fewer resources than what’s needed for using new materials.
+Recycling wood materials needs far less processing and many fewer resources than what’s needed for using new materials.
 Furthermore, purchasing wood furniture produced from recycled materials helps support the market for recycled materials.
-Solid wood furniture can also be re-processed and re-purposed, hence will keep them out of the landfill.
+Solid wood furniture can also be reprocessed and re-purposed, hence it will keep it out of the landfill.

 Conclusion